 Galactic Mandate – A Radical Cause is a science fiction book written by author M.R.
-Richardson, and you can grab yourself a copy on Amazon.
-This story has a lot going on, powerful factions vying for dominance, clone slaves, and space battles and so much more.
+Richardson.
+This story has a lot going on, powerful factions vying for dominance, clone slaves, space battles and so much more.

 So I was sent a copy of this book by the author for review, and first off I want to apologise for the delays in getting this review up but I’m glad the author was patient with me because this book is so worth talking about and I was grateful both for the opportunity to read it and the chance to tell you all why you should as well.